DigitalFuturesOCADU/CC18/P5_Arduino_Serial_IO/send_receive_Multiple/JSON Protocol/README.md

 Click Install

-# INPUT - Sending data from Arduino
+# INPUT - Sending data from Arduino to P5

 Step1: Allocate a buffer in memory , in this case called  messageBuffer
 Step2: Create the base JSON object, in this case called  p5Send